Thinairarts icon (fan-shaped) Go to Main Page

 In the end this recipe (or really, set of recipes) emerged as the candidate of choice.
 Fortunately it's not difficult to reproduce but it does take some equipment and experience to get optimum results.
 In our opinion chickpea ice cream is worth every bit of effort it takes to make it.

-• yellow pea flour 15g or 1¼ tsp
+• white rice flour 20g or 2 tsp

 • water 1 cup